How NetApp Helped NVIDIA Optimize Their Helix Environment

 The Perforce servers mount P4NAS and store database checkpoints and journals there, so this critical information is backed up.
 The database stored on P4SAN is backed up nightly to tape and then restored to a staging area where journals are replayed to verify the integrity of the dumps.

-The NetApp storage cluster and SnapMirror software also gives NVIDIA the ability to provide complete disaster recovery for its Helix data.
+The NetApp storage cluster and SnapMirror software also gives NVIDIA the ability to provide complete disaster recovery for its Helix Core data.
 NVIDIA maintains a disaster recovery facility in Sacramento, Calif., about 100 miles from its main facility in Santa Clara.
-Helix data is asynchronously mirrored to NetApp NearStore systems in Sacramento for protection from site-wide or regional disasters.
+Helix Core data is asynchronously mirrored to NetApp NearStore systems in Sacramento for protection from site-wide or regional disasters.

 "We wanted to ensure that the new environment would be simple and fault tolerant and that the backend storage would not be a bottleneck," says Kelly Alexander, manager of Engineering Services for NVIDIA.
 "NetApp helped us achieve those goals.